Vince300/SIMPA/docs/TESTING_REPORT.md

 #### Suggested fix

 Change the grammar to make the title mandatory, or add a check for null title and throw a specialized exception.

+### createConjecture exports a dot file every time

+* Java test: all learner tests
+* Dot test: all dot tests
+* Method: any learner, sometimes `createConjecture`, sometimes a call to `exportToDot`

+#### Expected behavior

+Only the resulting conjecture should be exported to dot.

+#### Actual behavior

+`exportToDot` is called on every computed conjecture, therefore slowing down computing and testing.

+#### Suggested fix

+* Add an option to disable export on every computed conjecture.
+* Make exporting consistent (inside or outside of `createConjecture` methods)
+* Do not overwrite previous exports

+#### Applied fix

+Disabled the exportToDot method.